cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Labs/04 - Configure Azure DNS (az-100-04b).md

    ```

    > **Note**: Take a note of this IP address.
 You will use it later in this task.

+1. From the Azure Portal, start a PowerShell session in the Cloud Shell.

+   > **Note**: If this is the first time you are launching the Cloud Shell in the current Azure subscription, you will be asked to create an Azure file share to persist Cloud Shell files.
+If so, accept the defaults, which will result in creation of a storage account in an automatically generated resource group.

 1. In the Cloud Shell pane, run the following in order to create a public IP address resource: